michaeldewolf85/vagrantlampdrupal/README.md

 Introduction
 ------------

 VagrantLamp is a lightweight vagrant box running Ubuntu 12.04 with Drush and Drupal fully installed.
-There are no extras, only the basic requirements to make Drupal run are installed.
+The system is designed to be naked allowing for maximum customizability.
+Only the basic requirements are installed.

 Prerequisites
 -------------